texxasrulez/roundcube_xtra/README.md

 **Forked with latest release with extras**

-I am maintaining a current version with extra skins and plugins.
+I am maintaining a current version with extra skins and plugin support for those skins.

 While I show all files, just use the tar.gz file within the tarball_installer directory to upload and install.
+I have the whole enchilada in there.

 INTRODUCTION
 ------------